 The facility has a prayer room, a library, a gym and a computer room.
 During the visit of the Human Rights and Equality Commission in 2018, the centre held 630 persons, including 18 women, 59 children and two disabled persons.
 Due to the rapid turnover of persons, the centre has not exceeded its capacity.
-If there are no available places in the centre, people are transferred to other Removal Centres such as Kırikkale or Çankırı.
+If there are no available places in the centre, people are transferred to other Removal Centres such as Kirikkale or Çankırı.
+In Çankırı unaccompanied children are staying in the removal centre, where the conditions have been described as 'terrible'.